 All the figures here are taken from Glassdoor.
 These are based on salaries from real job descriptions, meaning the estimates have a high degree of accuracy.
 In descending order:

-- Average data engineering salary at Apple: $166K
+- Average big data engineer salary at Meta: $206K

-- Average data engineering salary at Facebook: $160K
+- Average big data engineer salary at Google: $201K

-- Average data engineering salary at Microsoft: $129K
+- Average big data engineer salary at Microsoft: $184K

-- Average data engineering salary at Google: $126K
+- Average big data engineer salary at Amazon: $181K

-- Average data engineering salary at Amazon: $110K
+- Average big data engineer salary at Apple: $170K

-While you won’t earn as much with smaller players, you can still expect above-average salaries at other tech companies like Netflix, Twitter, or PayPal.
+While you won’t earn as much with smaller players, you can still expect above-average salaries at other tech companies like Netflix or PayPal.
 If you fancy the idea of working for a large provider like one of these, don’t rule anything out—aim high!

 We also found that entry-level salaries for data engineers start in the region of about $58K.
-With more experience and precision skills in areas like data warehousing and enterprise software, you could potentially earn up to around $170K…and possibly even more.
+With more experience and precision skills in areas like data warehousing and enterprise software, you could potentially earn up to around $156K, and possibly even more.

 The journey isn’t prescribed, though.
 If you want to earn more money, or simply to take on the challenge of other data-related tasks, nothing is stopping you.
 Over time, many data engineers transition into increasingly complex data science roles.
 As you’ll soon discover, data engineering offers plenty of potential—not just to earn, but to learn.

-To find out more about data analytics and data engineering, why not try out this free, five-day, introductory data analytics short course?
+To find out more about data analytics and data engineering, why not try out this free, 5-day, introductory data analytics short course?